Fender Acoustasonic Telecaster: American vs. Player II vs. Standard

 Elliot Stent

-It’s fair to say that when Fender launched their American Acoustasonic Telecaster at the 2019 NAMM Show, it polarised the guitar community.
-Some people loved it, some people hated it.
+It’s fair to say that when Fender launched their American Acoustasonic Telecaster at the 2018 NAMM Show, it polarised the guitar community.
+Some people loved it; some people hated it.
 But in the time since, many initial pessimists have warmed to its looks and innovative hybrid design.
 We don’t think that even the most cynical of players can deny just how clever and versatile the instrument is!

-The new, Mexican-made Fender Acoustasonic Player Telecaster is aimed at those musicians.
-It looks practically identical to the USA model, and at about 2/3rds the price — it’s far more accessible.
+Step forward the Mexican-made Fender Acoustasonic Player II Telecaster.
+Released in 2024, the Player II Telecaster is practically identical to the USA model, and, at about 2/3rds the price, it’s far more accessible.
 But this guitar isn’t just for budget-conscious fans of the American Acoustasonic Tele.
-That’s because Fender aspires to draw a new audience with it; those after the ultimate “sonic shape-shifter”.
-So apart from their prices and where they’re made, what else makes these instruments different?
+That’s because Fender aspired to draw a new audience with it; those after the ultimate “sonic shape-shifter”.

 Fender American vs. Player Acoustasonic Telecaster Similarities